Learning Joint Graphical Model with Computational Efficiency, Dynamic Regularization, and Adaptation: Introduction

 \subsection{Our contributions}

-The main contributions of this work can be summarized in the following three aspects: \begin{itemize} \item We propose a computationally efficient method called MIGHT (Multi-task Iterative Graphical Hard Thresholding) to jointly estimate multiple graphical models with common structures.
-We reformulate the joint graphical model estimation problem as a series of multi-task learning problems, which are then solved in a column-by-column fashion.
-This transformation enables our method to support parallel computation, significantly enhancing its efficiency and scalability in practical applications.
+The main contributions of this work are threefold: \begin{itemize} \item We propose a computationally efficient method called MIGHT (Multi-task Iterative Graphical Hard Thresholding) to jointly estimate multiple graphs with common structures.
+We reformulate the joint graphical model estimation problem as a series of multi-task learning problems, and then solve them using a dynamic regularized algorithm based on the iterative hard thresholding.
+This transformation enables parallel computation, enhancing its efficiency and scalability in practical applications.

-\item We establish rigorous theoretical guarantees for the MIGHT method.
+\item We establish theoretical guarantees for the MIGHT method.
 We derive sharper estimation error bounds compared to existing methods and prove that MIGHT achieves selection consistency under proper signal conditions.
-Additionally, we demonstrate the asymptotic properties of MIGHT, a key feature for statistical inference that is typically absent in regularization-based methods.
+Additionally, we demonstrate the asymptotic properties of MIGHT, a key feature for statistical inference that is typically absent in regularization-based method literature.

-\item We implement the MIGHT method in an open-source R package \texttt{ADSIHT}, available at \url{https://cran.r-project.org/}.
+\item We implement the MIGHT method in an open-source R package \texttt{ADSIHT}, available at \url{https://cran.r-project.org/web/packages/ADSIHT/index.html}.
 The comprehensive numerical experiments on synthetic and real datasets demonstrate that our method achieves superior empirical performance than the state-of-the-art methods.

 \end{itemize}